15 Types of Videos That Every Business Can Use

 Aim for up to 3 minutes so you can give yourself enough time to get into the right level of detail, answer all questions, and finish off with a call to action.

 Sales presentations are meant for small audiences, and the most important metrics are engagement, watch time, and conversion (if you’re including a conversion action within the video).

 Wondering where to stream?
 Facebook is a safe bet, especially if your company already has a presence there.
-We recently opened up our monthly Show and Tell meeting to the public in a Facebook Livestream to bring our customers up to speed on what we’ve been working on lately:
+In the past, we opened up our monthly Show and Tell meeting to the public in a Facebook Live to bring our customers up to speed on what we’ve been working on lately:

 Production for a live video is all in the setup since there’s really no post-production process.
 In most cases (unless you’re on the go), and especially if you’re broadcasting a speech or announcement, you’ll want to use a tripod to keep the shot steady.
 Make sure to direct speakers to stand in the frame so you’re capturing the whole shot, and depending on the location and time of day, you may want to add some extra lighting to brighten up your shot.
 Give yourself plenty of time to set the scene, and once the cameras are rolling, production will end when the event wraps up!